Who said looks don’t matter? They certainly do when it comes to websites – most particularly, online stores.

 Good design is a lot more than aesthetics.
 A beautiful design only makes a good first impression.
 But after that, you need to make sure your visitor has a good experience on your site.
 A beautiful design is of no use if the user is left scratching his head trying to find his way around your site or trying to figure out what to do next.
 That’s where UX design comes in – it’s just as important as the beauty of your site if not more.

 Now let’s discuss design in the premise of our comparison of WooCommerce vs. Shopify.
 Which one does better design?
 Do Shopify sites look better than WooCommerce?
 Which one has the edge in design?
-Here is a detailed comparison of the design aspect of WooCommerce vs. Shopify.
+Here is a detailed comparison of WooCommerce vs. Shopify design factor.

 Choices of Themes in WooCommerce vs. Shopify